zzd2001/ArtifactsBenchmark/README.md

 *   `{wigginzhou,chaysezhou,faxonlian}@tencent.com`

 If you encounter any issues during testing, please contact adamwzhang@tencent.com.

+## Data Availability & Reproducibility

+**🔓 FULLY OPEN-SOURCE**: All intermediate evaluation results and reasoning data are completely open-sourced and available for download to ensure full reproducibility of our benchmark results.
+The updated evaluation pipeline with Gemini-2.5-Pro is fully automated and deterministic.

+**📁 Data Location**: All intermediate model results and judge model inference results from the July 25, 2025 update are stored in `dataset/release_data_20250725/`, ensuring complete paper transparency and high reproducibility.

+**🎯 100% Reproducibility Guarantee**: We provide complete reproducibility - every table, figure, and result in our paper can be fully reproduced using our open-sourced data and evaluation scripts.

+For researchers interested in:
+- **Reproducing our results**: All evaluation scripts and intermediate data are provided in `dataset/release_data_20250725/`
+- **Extending the benchmark**: The framework is designed to easily accommodate new tasks and models
+- **Comparing with custom models**: Use our standardized evaluation pipeline for consistent comparisons
+- **Analyzing judge reasoning**: Access detailed judge model inference logs and reasoning chains
+- **Verifying our claims**: Complete audit trail from raw outputs to final scores

 ## License

 This repository is licensed under the terms of the [LICENSE](LICENSE) file.